Center For Children

 Heather Flynn, Ph.D

-Heather Flynn is a certified school psychologist and psychology fellow providing psychological assessment for children and adolescents with autism spectrum disorders and developmental disabilities.
+Heather Flynn is a licensed psychologist and certified school psychologist providing psychological assessment for children and adolescents with autism spectrum disorders and developmental disabilities.
 She received her Ph.D. in School Psychology from the University of Connecticut.

 Prior to joining The Center, Dr. Flynn worked as a school psychologist in public school systems in Newton and Needham, MA.
 Her primary responsibilities included completing cognitive and educational evaluations, providing individual and group counseling to students with a variety of emotional and behavioral needs, and consultation with teachers and families.
 In addition, Dr. Flynn served as Site Director for Aspire (formerly known as YouthCare, a therapeutic program affiliated with Massachusetts General Hospital) where she supervised the administrative, clinical, and programmatic operations of the summer camp program for children and adolescents diagnosed with autism spectrum disorders.
 Dr. Flynn has also been an Adjunct Professor at Northeastern University and Suffolk University in Massachusetts where she taught graduate level courses in psychological assessment.